SongJgit/filternet/README.md

 We will upload all the code once the paper submitted to "Information Fusion" has been accepted.

+You can view papers related to Learning Inspired Filtering through the following [links](https://github.com/SongJgit/awesome-learning-aided-filter-papers).

 ## 🥳 What's New

 - Feb.
 2025: 🌟🌟🌟 First commit.
 Added support for model-based Kalman filter, Extended Kalman filter, Interacting Multiple model, and learning-aided Kalman filtering KalmanNet, Split-KalmanNet.